Palagi

-Papālagi~Pālagi is a word in the Samoan language describing non-Samoans, usually white foreigners of European or American descent.
-In Samoa the term is used to describe foreigners.
-The word is both a noun e.g. a Palagi (European person) or an adjective e.g. Palagi house (non-traditional Samoan house).
-The word is a cognate in other Polynesian languages and has gained widespread use throughout much of western Polynesia, including in Tokelau, Tuvalu, 'Uvea and Futuna.
+In the Samoan language, the term is used to describe non-Samoans, usually white foreigners of European or American descent.
+It is both a noun (e.g. a palagi, or a European person) and an adjective (e.g. Palagi house, i.e. a non-traditional Samoan house).
+The word is a cognate in other Polynesian languages and has gained widespread use throughout much of western Polynesia, including in Tokelau, Tuvalu, Wallis and Futuna, and Fiji.